cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 source /etc/profile
 ```

-TODO: Why/when does RVM prompt for "q"?
-How do I make that silent?

 After this script prepares the inception VM, it will display the help information for `bosh micro` CLI commands:

 ```